In Session

 If interested, I offer walk and talk therapy, which is precisely what it sounds like (read more about it, here).
 Prefer to have therapy on the Burke-Gilman or overlooking Lake Union?
 That is always an option.
 Add some fresh air to therapy!

-Located next to Gasworks Park in the south of Wallingford, our building has a spacious and comfortable waiting area with gender-neutral bathrooms.
+Located next to Gasworks Park in the south of Wallingford, my office has a spacious and comfortable waiting area with gender-neutral bathrooms.
 There is ample street parking, as well as delicious cafes (Mas Cafe!), restaurants (Daruma Sando!), and other hangs in the immediate vicinity.
-For those with ADA based needs, I offer telehealth therapy and am happy to accommodate however I can.
+For those with ADA-based needs or who cannot attend in-person, I offer telehealth therapy and am happy to accommodate however I can.

 In-person therapy in Seattle & online therapy for anywhere in Washington state.